-- Submit separate narrative responses to Rating Factors 1-4 criteria for each factor as described in Section V, "Application Review Information". - Project Abstract (required) Applicants may use the Appendix C Sample or a similar format to submit the required Project Abstract information which includes: - Initiative and Component applied - Amount of funding requested - Statement identifying whether the organization is a new FHIP applicant, - Grant purpose - Activities to be performed - Expected outcomes - Intended beneficiaries - Subrecipient activities or note if applicant does not intend to use subaward funds. - SOW Narrative and SOW chart (see Appendix A for sample chart), and Narrative Budget Work Plan and Form Grant Application Detailed Worksheet (HUD 424-CBW). - Any Rating Factor charts required under Section V of this NOFO. - Complete Appendix B, PEI Eligibility Certification and submit as a part of your application.
+- Provide separate narrative responses to the Factor 1-4 criteria for each factor as described in Section V, "Application Review Information" - Project Abstract Applicants may use the Sample (Appendix C) or a similar format to submit the required Project Abstract information which includes: - Initiative and Component applied for, - Amount of funding requested; - Grant purpose; - Activities to be performed; - Expected outcomes; - Intended beneficiaries; - Subrecipient activities or note if applicant does not intend to use subrecipients. - SOW Narrative and SOW chart (see Appendix A for sample chart) - Budget Work Plan Narrative and Form Grant Application Detailed Worksheet (HUD 424-CBW) - Any Rating Factor charts required under Section V of this NOFO - Complete Appendix B, EOI Eligibility Certification and submit it as a part of your application

-Further, all applicants must read and adhere to the Initiative and Component specific submission requirements under Section III, Eligibility.
+Further, all applicants must read and adhere to Initiative and Component specific submission requirements under Section III, Eligibility.
 Applicants must submit a separate completed electronic application for each Initiative and Component for which the applicant applies.
 All applications must be submitted on or before the deadline date.